mindbat/track2-functional/Functional.md

 the string constant `"foobar"`.
 Keywords look and often behave a lot like strings with a couple exceptions.

-* Instead of being surrounded by quotes, they begin with a `:` so `"foo"` translates to `:foo`
+* They begin with a `:` so `:foo` is an example keyword, while `"foo"` is an example string.
 * They can't have spaces in them. `"foo bar"` may be a valid string but it's not a valid keyword.
-* They have special interactions with hasmaps which we'll cover later.
-TODO: Mention how you can use a keyword as a function with regard to hashmaps.
+* Keywords get special treatment in Clojure: they act like a function when looking up a value in a hash-map - we'll introduce hash-maps later.

+## Exercises

+Try to complete the first set of Koans `01_equalities.clj`

-## Common data structures
+# Common data structures

 When working in Clojure you'll encounter 3 common types of data structures.

-### Lists
+## Lists

 A list in Clojure is just a linked list.
 There are a couple of ways we can create them, the first one being the `list` function: